 THERE'S A BETTER WAY - WELCOME TO WORSLEY MEDIATION

-Working with you and your ex-partner to resolve the issues that are important to you
+A family mediation service working with you and your ex-partner to resolve the issues that are important to you and your family

 If you have found this site, you may just be curious, but you are probably in the process of divorcing /separating and wondering which way to turn.
 You may have been told you have to go to mediation before you can go to court.
 If there are children of the relationship you may be worried about the effect the situation is having on them.
 You may be terrified about how you will manage financially.
 You may have heard all sorts of advice and horror stories from well-meaning family and friends.
 The whole situation can seem bewildering and scary.